volodymyrss/data-analysis/README.md

 * Data is be stored according to it's origin.
 For example in a nice directory structure optionally with an index (saving disk space)
 * analysis is rerunnable, with a granularity of a single DataAnalysis (built-in fault tolerance)
 * analysis can be easily paralelized (saving implementation time)

+The implementation is designed to be easy to use.
+Each DataAnalysis is provided with the neccessary inputs by the means of dependecy injection.

 weak points are: